chillinflute/ChrisxSam-Planner/Essay II/Vienna Essay II 2332158.md

 ### POINT 2 - THE RECEPTION OF THESE OPERAS
-- *Salome*
-	- went down well with the public [[@rossRestNoiseListening2008]]
-	- critics were kinda horrified tbh, because of the themes

 - *Elektra*
 	- divided reception between traditionalists and modernists [[@GilliamBryan1991RSE_]]
 - *Lulu*